🚨 Error Handling in the ShipGenius GraphQL API

 GraphQL error handling differs significantly from REST.

-response from the server unless an internal server error occurs (which results in a 500
+In our API, you will always receive a 200 OK response from the server unless an internal server error occurs (which results in a 500).
+This behavior aligns with the GraphQL specification.

-To provide more familiar REST-like semantics, we include an http_status
+To provide more familiar REST-like semantics, we include an http_status field and a code string within the extensions object of each error.

-reflects the HTTP-style status code relevant to the error.
+The http_status reflects the HTTP-style status code relevant to the error.

-is a short, human-readable string identifier for the error, they are intended for internal categorization and client-side handling.
+The code is a short, human-readable string identifier for the error, they are intended for internal categorization and client-side handling.

 🔍 Response Format

-keys.
+A typical GraphQL response may contain data and/or errors keys.
 Depending on the operation, one or both may be present:

 - ✅ Successful request:

-is empty or absent. - ⚠️ Partial failure:
+datais populated,errorsis empty or absent. - ⚠️ Partial failure:

-is present. - ❌ Complete failure:
+datamay be partially filled,errorsis present. - ❌ Complete failure:

-contains one or more errors.
+data: null,errorscontains one or more errors.

 {